realthunder/FreeCAD_assembly3/Readme.md

 installation directory, e.g. `cd c:\Program Files\FreeCAD\bin`.
 And install the solver by running command `python.exe -m pip install py_slvs`

+For Windows, also make sure you have the [required Visual Code runtimes](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed.

 **IMPORTANT:** For Linux and MacOSX, simply use your system Python to install the the solver, e.g. `Python3 -m pip install py_slvs`. **The workspace will not function properly without a solver installed!**